aqsa286/Docker-compose_lamp-stack/README.md

 Networks

 #### Services
   A service definition contains the configuration that is applied to each container started for that service.
 Each service may also include a Build section, which defines how to create the Docker image for the service.

-Volumes
+#### Volumes
   Docker volumes are dependent on Docker’s file system and are the preferred method of persisting data for Docker containers and services.
 When a container is started, Docker loads the read-only image layer, adds a read-write layer on top of the image stack, and mounts volumes onto the container filesystem.

-Networks
+#### Networks
   Docker includes a networking system for managing communications between containers, your Docker host, and the outside world.
 Several different network types are supported, facilitating a variety of common use cases.
 Step-3: Defining the php + httpd service.

  The first service we will define in the configuration file will include PHP as the Apache web server module.
  Let’s start writing our configuration:
 Change directory

-                  Cmd:  cd linuxconfig
+    cd linuxconfig
 Create and edit file

-                  Cmd: nano docker-compose.yml
+    nano docker-compose.yml

     version: '3.7'

     services:
         php-httpd:
             image: php:7.3-apache
             ports:
               - 80:80
             volumes:
               - "./DocumentRoot:/var/www/html"

 The first thing we specified in the configuration file is version. version 3.7 is the latest .

 Step-4: